sharetribe/flex-docs/src/docs/cookbook-social-logins-and-sso/setup-oidc-proxy/index.md

 ```

 Then we can use the _SocialLoginButton_ component to show the option to
-login with LinkedIn to the users.
+log in with LinkedIn to the users.
 Remember to add the LinkedIn related
-translation keys as well as LinikedIn logo too!
-Usually different
+translation keys as well as LinkedIn logo too!
+Usually, different
 identity providers have brand centers where you can find the logos and
 guidelines how to use them.
 You can download LinkedIn logo from
 [LinkedIn brand center](https://brand.linkedin.com/downloads).